The

 land at Second and Union Streets, to the city.

-cemetery of the African Union Church, situate on Lancaster Avenue, north of
+to the cemetery of the African Union Church, situate on Lancaster Avenue, north

 difficult to procure satisfactory bis for the removal of the bodies buried in